 Please note, e-textbooks and similar resources with digital rights management that requires downloading the book for viewing in an offline app (examples: Kindle, Adobe, Kobo, OverDrive, etc) are not supported.
 The student will need to locate a supported alternate device (tablet, e-book, etc) or obtain a paper-based edition.

-Note: The option to allow specific external web domains is not available in McGraw-Hill ALEKS or Pearson MyLab integrations with the OEM Edition of LockDown Browser.
+Note: This functionality is available for Windows, Mac, and iPad editions of LockDown Browser.
+The option to allow specific external web domains is not available in McGraw-Hill ALEKS or Pearson MyLab integrations with the OEM Edition of LockDown Browser.